A Revolutionary Breakthrough

 This new way of rapidly growing crystal is called the Floating Silicon Method (FSM)™.

-Early investigation of FSM™ material has shown that this hyper-fast growth technique further enables some of the lowest defect densities and oxygen content ever commercialized in single-crystal silicon.
+Early investigation of FSM™ material has shown that this hyper-fast growth technique further enables some of the lowest oxygen content ever commercialized in single-crystal silicon.

 Opening the Door for Next Generation Technologies

-As the first technology to produce full-size single-crystal ribbons, the FSM process has the capability to deliver unprecedented functionality and control to manufacturers across many applications and industries.
+As the first technology to produce full-size single-crystal ribbons, the FSM process has the capability to deliver unprecedented functionality and control in our water manufacturing process across.

-FSM can uniquely produce 80 – 2000 µm thick ribbons independent of crystal growth rate, thereby allowing manufacturers the freedom to dial-in and select the ideal thickness for final device performance and economics.
+FSM can uniquely produce 120 – 2000 µm thick ribbons independent of crystal growth rate, thereby allowing Leading Edge the freedom to dial-in and select the ideal thickness for final device performance and economics.

 As a continuous process, FSM yields material with tight and spatially uniform resistivity which eliminates the need for downstream binning and enables device performance optimized around predictable and specified material properties.